BigWizzo/Galaxy-RPG-Game/README.md

 When you collide with a meteoroid.

-- meteoroids are fatal, avoid them: Game Over
+- meteoroids are fatal, avoid them.
+- It's Game Over if thor is hit by a meteoroid.

 ## :construction_worker: Getting Started